Eva-Hongya/Eva-Hongya.github.io/_pages/about.md

 <p> <a target="_blank"  href="https://www.linkedin.com/in/nancy-j-spotton">Nancy Spotton</a>, George Brown College, Professor </p>

 <blockquote>
-<p> Eva, you exhibit confidence, intelligence, warmth and curiousity when you interact with anyone.
+<p> Eva, you exhibit confidence, intelligence, warmth and curiosity when you interact with anyone.
 Whether it is someone in your cohort that is struggling to connect, to a project or to others, YOU are the person that leans in to help.</p></blockquote>

 Tan Yingzi, <a target="_blank" href="http://global.chinadaily.com.cn/">China Daily</a> Chongqing, Bureau Chief